maxemileffort/blog-challenge-v2/README.md

 ## Ultra simple Express boilerplate

-This is a simple project I use when I need to do some experiment on some js or css.
+This is a simple project I use when I need a quick express skeleton with mongodb functionality.

 ### To install